drtheodor/ait/README.md

   Need Help?
 Confused?
 Don't know what a feature does?
 </h2>

-Fortunately, boy we got somthing just for you!
-If you have confusion about special block placement you are able to check the items tooltip for more info on what conditions you need to be to place the block.
+If you have confusion about special blocks you are able to check the items tooltip for more info on what conditions you need to be to place the block.
 We also have a [wiki](https://amblelabs.github.io/ait-wiki/) which documents on most things in the mod from blocks and items right to how to add custom datapack exteriors and consoles.

 ![The Sonic Screwdriver can see what controls do what!](https://cdn.modrinth.com/data/cached_images/e9a7d7247bd2c74f8690fa99caf30acda381c37d.png)